nesankar/mlexpy/README.md

         if from_file:
             # ... if so, just perform the process_method function for training
             test_df = process_method(self.testing.obs, training=False)

-            # TODO: Also add loading a label encoder here...

             return pipeline_utils.ExperimentSetup(
                 pipeline_utils.MLSetup(